Community In Mind

 -

-Interactive projects engaging the elderly and hard to reach adults
+Interactive projects engaging hard to reach adults

 Together, we can nurture confident, creative, and resilient communities—with families at the heart of it all.